tytydraco/yessleep/out/I_lived_in_a_town_that_fed_on_innocence_to_prosper.md

 Ashley and Daniel both started laughing

 “No silly !
-They’re out grandparents.”
+They’re our grandparents.”
 She said.

 I nearly chocked on my drink when she said that .